THEORY OF TRIANGULAR COSMOLOGY

 Introduction

 Mathematics often reveals profound connections between seemingly disparate domains.
 Prime numbers, the fundamental building blocks of arithmetic, and triangles, the most elementary geometric figures capable of tessellating space, both exhibit recursive, self-similar, and foundational properties.
-This study introduces the Theory of Triangular Cosmology — a unified model positing that the universe’s large-scale structure, quantum behavior, and prime number distribution are all manifestations of a deeper triangular lattice geometry.
+This study introduces the Theory of Triangular Cosmology, a unified model that posits that the universe’s large-scale structure, quantum behavior, and prime number distribution are all manifestations of a deeper triangular lattice geometry.

 The distribution of prime numbers, long considered irregular and unpredictable, displays spectral patterns and fractal fluctuations reminiscent of cosmic phenomena such as galaxy clustering and void morphology.
 Triangular Cosmology hypothesizes that the universe’s fabric is composed of an underlying triangular lattice that naturally encodes prime oscillations via trigonometric relationships corresponding to lattice frequencies.
 This correspondence bridges discrete arithmetic and continuous spatial geometry, offering a new lens for understanding the fractal organization of the cosmos.